 “If you go to the tennis clubs where juniors are participating, they don’t want to be like Kafelnikov or Safin anymore,” said Yevgeny Kafelnikov, the gold medallist at Sydney 2000, in a recent interview.
 “They want to be like Medvedev or Rublev or Khachanov.
 That’s logical.
 It’s a good thing for them to follow someone and try to be like those three guys.”

 In January, with Medvedev, Rublev and Khachanov all in the top 20, it was the first time the country had three-top 20 ranked men in 15 years.

 “Growing up, I loved watching the Russians play,” Mevedev said in 2021.
 “I was always supporting them.
 After [that] I never had an idol because I always wanted just to be myself.
 I didn't want to be like someone else.”

-The Russian has said he’d like Quentin Tarantino to play him in a film about his life, and calls the great Pete Sampras as his “dream opponent,” though it was countryman Safin’s 2005 Australian Open run that inspired Medvedev – then only nine – to really take on the sport.
+The Grand Slam champion has said he’d like Quentin Tarantino to play him in a film about his life, and calls the great Pete Sampras his “dream opponent,” though it was countryman Safin’s 2005 Australian Open run that inspired Medvedev – then only nine – to really take on the sport.